Welcome Back!

 Foundation gifts help to promote, enrich and enhance the academics currently in place in the JS District.
 These special gifts provide opportunities for students who would not normally be able to participate without the additional funds from the Foundation.

 The Jersey Shore Schools Education Foundation renewed its listing as an approved EITC Educational Improvement Organization.
-The following programs have been approved and the Foundation may accept and use funds for the Elementary STEM center, Community Garden, Skills Quest, Field Trip to Boalsburg Museum, Author and Artist visits, the Mobile AG Science Van from the PA Farm Bureau, Health Sciences Curriculum, and the Butterfly Garden upkeep.
+The following programs have been approved and the Foundation may accept and use funds for the Elementary STEM center, Community Garden, Skills Quest, Field Trip to Boalsburg Museum, Author and Artist visits, the Mobile AG Science Van from the PA Farm Bureau, Health Sciences Curriculum, Internships in the district and the Butterfly Garden upkeep.
 More programs are being developed.

 There are established restricted fund accounts within the Jersey Shore Education Foundation which individuals may make tax deductible contributions.
 The current restricted funds accounts are: American Legion Post 36 Scholarship, Gasperine STEM Scholarship, FBLA, General Scholarship Fund, Capital Improvement Projects and Drama / Music Activities.